-With years of knowledge and experience behind us, PDUK provides a range of outstanding continued professional development courses for advanced nurse practitioners, GPs, junior doctors, health visitors, practice nurses, school nurses, district nurses, paramedics, radiologists, pharmacists and other healthcare professionals.
+We provide a broad range of outstanding continued professional development courses for advanced nurse practitioners, GPs, junior doctors, health visitors, practice nurses, school nurses, district nurses, paramedics, radiologists, pharmacists and other healthcare professionals.

-With legislation, best practise and medical guidelines constantly changing, it’s essential that healthcare practitioners are always at the cutting edge of their profession.
-Remaining confident that you’re offering the very best service you possibly can to your patients is incredibly important, both now and in the future.
+With legislation, best practise and medical guidelines always being updated, it’s crucial that healthcare practitioners remain at the cutting edge of their profession.
+Confidently offering the very best service you possibly can to your patients is incredibly important, both now and in the future.

-The training courses offered by PDUK will not only give you a heads up about new developments in your field, they also allow you to develop an impressive CPD portfolio at the same time.
+The training courses offered by PDUK will not only give you a deeper understanding around the new developments in your field, they also help you build an impressive CPD portfolio at the same time.

 Access all areas

-Ready to move your skills and knowledge forward?
-Why not start with one of our high quality online eLearning courses.
+Ready to take the next step in your healthcare career?
+Move your skills and knowledge up a level with our high quality eLearning courses.